Scottish National Party: Constitution

 The foundations of the SNP are a belief that Scotland would be more prosperous by being governed independently from the United Kingdom, although the party was defeated in the 2014 referendum on this issue.
 The party has since sought to hold a second referendum at some point in the future, perhaps related to the outcome of Brexit, as the party sees a referendum as the only route to independence.
 In 2016 the party convened the Sustainable Growth Commission to advise on the economy and currency of an independent Scotland.
 Although the Sustainable Growth Commission's report, published in 2018, divides opinion it contains the party's official economic recommendations in the event of independence.
 The party is constitutionalist and as such rejects holding such a referendum unilaterally or any course of actions that could lead to comparisons with cases such as Catalonia with the party seeing independence as a process that should be undertaken through a consensual process alongside the UK Government.
 As part of this process towards independence, the party supports increased devolution to the Scottish Parliament and the Scottish Government, particularly in areas such as welfare and immigration.

 Official SNP policy is supportive of the monarchy.
 Many party members are republicans including former party leader Humza Yousaf but his predecessor, Nicola Sturgeon, believes it is a "model with many merits", although she has proposed reducing the funds spent on the royal family.
-Separately, the SNP has always opposed the UK's unelected upper house and would like to see both it and the House of Commons elected by a form of proportional representation.
+Separately, the SNP has always opposed the UK's unelected House of Lords and would like to see both it and the House of Commons elected by a form of proportional representation.
 The party also supports the introduction of a codified constitution, either for an independent Scotland or the UK as a whole, going as far as producing a proposed interim constitution for Scotland during the independence referendum campaign.

 Fundamentalists and gradualists

 There have always been divisions within the party on how to achieve Scottish independence, with one wing described as 'fundamentalists' and the other 'gradualists'.
-The SNP leadership generally subscribes to the gradualist viewpoint, that being the idea that independence can be won by the accumulation by the Scottish Parliament of powers that the UK Parliament currently has over time.
-Fundamentalism stands in opposition to the so-called gradualist point of view, which believes that the SNP should emphasise independence more widely to achieve it.
-The argument goes that if the SNP is unprepared to argue for its central policy then it is unlikely ever to persuade the public of its worthiness.
+The SNP leadership generally subscribes to the gradualist viewpoint, that independence can be won by the accumulation over time by the Scottish Parliament of powers that the UK Parliament currently has.
+Fundamentalism holds that the SNP should emphasise independence more widely to achieve it.
+It is argued that if the SNP is unprepared to argue for its central policy then it is unlikely ever to persuade the public of its worthiness.